johnerry/How-to-build-Swiip/README.md

 `)`

+## 6\.
+Creating seperate routes for each users (admin, agent, customer), so they do not access urls not assigned to them

-The routes are different for each users and so to ensure no mix of routes for customer, agent and admin, birth the function:
+The routes are different for each users and so to ensure no mix of routes for customer, agent and admin, births this function:

 `routePicker(user_type, cusRoutes, agtRoutes, admRoutes) {`